How to Plan a Perfect Day Trip to Rottnest Island in Australia

 Things to do on Rottnest Island

 Making the trip from Perth to Rottnest Island is rewarding in more ways than one.
 There are a few Rottnest Island tours that run throughout the year, but to be honest it’s such an easy day or overnight trip from Perth and the island is small enough that you really don’t need to join a tour.
+Wondering what to do on Rottnest Island?
 Grab a bicycle or hop on the local bus and you’ll be able to cover a lot of ground by yourself!
-Read on for what to do and see on Rottnest Island.
+Read on for what to see and do on Rottnest Island.

 1. Meet a quokka